-Irit Dinur (Weizmann Institute), Shay Evra (IAS), Yuval Filmus (Technion - Israel Institute of Technology), Elena Grigorescu (Purdue University), Venkat Guruswami (Carnegie Mellon University), Prahladh Harsha (TIFR), Tali Kaufman (Bar-Ilan University), Alexander Lubotzky (Hebrew University of Jerusalem), Roy Meshulam (Technion - Israel Institute of Technology), Izhar Oppenheim (Ben-Gurion University), Noga Ron-Zewi (Ben Gurion University), Atri Rudra (SUNY Buffalo), Madhu Sudan (Harvard University), Amnon Ta Shma (Tel Aviv University), Luca Trevisan (UC Berkeley), Avi Wigderson (Institute for Advanced Study), Mary Wootters (Stanford University), Sergey Yekhanin (Microsoft Research), Gilles Zemor (Université de Bordeaux), David Zuckerman (University of Texas at Austin)
+Irit Dinur (Weizmann Institute), Shai Evra (IAS), Yuval Filmus (Technion - Israel Institute of Technology), Elena Grigorescu (Purdue University), Venkat Guruswami (Carnegie Mellon University), Prahladh Harsha (TIFR), Tali Kaufman (Bar-Ilan University), Nati Linial (Hebrew University of Jerusalem), Alex Lubotzky (Hebrew University of Jerusalem), Roy Meshulam (Technion - Israel Institute of Technology), Izhar Oppenheim (Ben-Gurion University), Omer Reingold (Stanford University), Noga Ron-Zewi (Ben Gurion University), Atri Rudra (SUNY Buffalo), Ramprasad Saptharishi (Tata Institute of Fundamental Research, Mumbai), Amnon Ta Shma (Tel Aviv University), Luca Trevisan (UC Berkeley), Madhur Tulsiani (Toyota Technological Institute at Chicago), Avi Wigderson (Institute for Advanced Study), Mary Wootters (Stanford University), Gilles Zemor (Université de Bordeaux), David Zuckerman (University of Texas at Austin)

 Those interested in participating in this program should send an email to the organizers at this ecc2019 [at] lists [dot] simons [dot] berkeley [dot] edu (at this address).